 20 Feb Soil Management for Lawns

-Soil Management for Lawns
+Soil Management for Lawns and Gardens

 Have you ever heard of the saying that you are what you eat?
 The same can be said for your lawn’s health starting at the source of nutrient uptake, i.e. the grass’s roots and the soil it inhabits.
 The quality of your soil plays a huge factor in the overall health of your lawn.
 Soil provides nutrients, water, air, and a place of anchorage for your grass roots.
 On the other hand, soil can also contain insects, diseases, nematodes, or overall poor nutrient quality.
 This blog will cover a general understanding of soils, soil pH levels, and how soil interacts with plant roots so that your lawn is vibrant and healthy.

 There are three types of soil: sandy soil, clay soil, and loamy soil.